TulipaEnergy/TulipaEnergyModel.jl/docs/src/formulation.md

 \end{aligned}
 ```

-### Constraints for Energy Producers Assets

-The following constraints describe the minimum and maximum limits for producers assets.

 ### Constraints for Energy Storage Assets

 There are two types of constraints for energy storage assets: intra-temporal and inter-temporal.
 Intra-temporal constraints impose limits inside a representative period, while inter-temporal constraints combine information from several representative periods (e.g., to model seasonal storage).
 For more information on this topic, refer to the [concepts section](@ref storage-modeling) or [Tejada-Arango et al. (2018)](https://ieeexplore.ieee.org/document/8334256) and [Tejada-Arango et al. (2019)](https://www.sciencedirect.com/science/article/pii/S0360544219317748).